 There are several possible causes of balanitis.
 If left untreated, the condition may adversely affect overall health and could lead to a plethora of severe health problems.

-If you think you or your child contracted balanitis, it is crucial to speak to a doctor right away.
+If you think you or your you boy contracted balanitis, it is crucial to speak to a doctor right away.
 Mobidoctor physicians are here to help you discreetly, professionally, and privately.
 Do not hesitat to contact us regarding questions about balantis

 Balanitis is often diagnosed after the appearance of a penile swelling.
 This main symptom makes it hard to retract the penis’ foreskin; a condition medically termed as phimosis.

 Apart from swelling, several accompanying symptoms come with balanitis and phimosis:

-• Discharge that has a strong unpleasant smell underneath the foreskin
+• Painful urination• Discharge that has a strong unpleasant smell underneath the foreskin

 Here’s a list of the possible causes of your balanitis: